 The Eye Detection AF is very useful in social situations.
 It was helpful when grabbing a few portraits of Goodwood’s visitors.
 It and the Face Detection AF both cope better than before with side-on faces.
 It doesn’t seem quite as reliable as the Sony system in the A7 III and A7R III, but it’s very good.

-One area where I think there’s still room for improvement is with the low light autofocus.
+One area where I think there’s still room for improvement is with the low light or low contrast autofocus.
 It still seems a little hesitant.
 I shot indoors on an overcast day in conditions that would be typical for a UK wedding, and it didn’t really leap into focus.
 That said, it coped reasonably well when I shot at Borough Market.
 That’s an undercover area, so the light level is lower than outside.
 I was able to focus quite quickly on the portrait subjects who agreed to be photographed.

 Like the Fujifilm X-T2, the X-T3 captures a high level of detail.
 But it’s how that detail is handled that makes the images so nice.
 There’s a pleasantly high level of mid-tone contrast that brings images to life.